ecematacli/MyPOS-App/README.md

   - Filtering by name/sku/barcode, category or brand.
   - After applying filters, chip inputs appear in order to remove the applied filters and apply new ones.
   - Pagination.

- # Error Boundary component
-  - Catches all the errors from child tree.
-  - Since it was not catching async errors by nature, useAsyncError hook was created to manually throw error when API calls fail for any reason.